42triangles/ms-offcrypto-writer/README.md

 * Make the XML templating saner.
 Mostly such that the file is fully UTF8 & trailing newlines (such as the ones added by vim) aren't an issue.
 * Add examples & tests
 * *Maybe* byte equivalent files including the CFB container file (though that will require a reimplementation for CFBs).
-* *Maybe* on-the-fly encryption that never actually commits unencrypted data to the underlying writer.
-While I'm very interested in this, there's some design decisions to hash out & benchmarks to be done.
 * *Maybe* optimising it for speed.
 It should be plenty fast, and either the `cfb` crate or the `write!` usage directly into the stream is a likely culprit if things aren't, but nothing has been verified or even tested regarding performance.
 * *Maybe* implement zeroing of data structures.